MatthewVance/unbound-docker/README.md

 ## Healthcheck

-By default, this image includes a healthcheck that probes cloudflare at a regular interval.
+By default, this image includes a healthcheck that performs a query for *cloudflare.com* on localhost at a regular interval.

-Add `--no-healthcheck` to your Dockerfile or configure it in a Docker Compose file as explained in the [Docker docs](https://docs.docker.com/compose/compose-file/compose-file-v3/#healthcheck).
+To disable the healthcheck, add the `--no-healthcheck` flag to your Dockerfile.
+If using docker-compose, you can configure the healthcheck differently as explained in the [Docker docs](https://docs.docker.com/compose/compose-file/compose-file-v3/#healthcheck).

 ## Known issues